-Here are some tips to help ease the burden of food waste on the both the environment and your wallet:
+In fact, over one-third of the food produced in the United States is never eaten.
+Here are some tips to help ease the burden of food waste on both the environment and your wallet.

-- Organize Your Fridge – Rotate older food to the front so it’s not forgotten.
-Where you store certain foods can also affect how long it stays fresh.
-Cheese and yogurt should be tightly sealed on the top shelf, and while most refrigerator doors seem to be made to hold a gallon of milk, it will last longer on the bottom shelf where it will stay cold.
+Rotate older food to the front so it’s not forgotten.
+Where you store certain foods can also affect how long they stay fresh.
+Yogurt should be tightly sealed and stored on the top shelf, while cheese should be stored in its own drawer because it absorbs other flavors easily.
+Most refrigerator doors seem to be made to hold a gallon of milk, but it will last longer on the bottom shelf where it will stay cold.

-- Get Creative – Find new ways to turn extra ingredients into new family favorites.
+Find new ways to turn extra ingredients into new family favorites.
 Produce past its prime?
-Use it in soups, casseroles and smoothies.
-And leftover whipping cream is great folded into scrambled eggs or mashed potatoes.
-Another tip?
-Plan weekly menus with ingredients that can pull double duty – like a Monday night Skillet White Chicken Lasagna and a Wednesday night Honey Mustard Yogurt Chicken Skewers from this weekly menu!
+Use it in soup, stir fry or a smoothie.
+Leftover whipping cream is great when folded into scrambled eggs or mashed potatoes.
+Plan weekly recipes with ingredients that can pull double duty – like a Monday night Skillet White Chicken Lasagna and a Wednesday night Honey Mustard Yogurt Chicken Skewers.

-- Move Perishables to the Freezer – If you can’t use it right away, freeze it.
+If you can’t use it right away, freeze it.
 This goes for prepared leftovers, as well as items like milk and cheese.
-You can also portion out tablespoons of herbs or sauces in ice cube trays and pop one out to use in any recipe when you need it.
+You can also portion out tablespoons of herbs or sauces in ice cube trays and pop one out to use in a recipe when you need it.

+Understand what expiration dates mean on food you purchase.
 While it can be difficult to remember where and how to store every food, the USDA’s FoodKeeper app can help.
-It offers tips on how to store and cook more than 400 foods.
+It offers tips for how to store and cook more than 400 foods.
 It can even send alerts when food in your refrigerator is nearing the end of its recommended storage!